About Vanessa

 Statement from Vanessa

 Since the beginning of my art career, materiality has been the cornerstone of my practice.
-After deciding to pursue art seriously in 2022, I spent the first couple of years expanding my use of materials beyond their intended functions to effectively convey the stories I share and the people I highlight through my art.
+After deciding to pursue art seriously in 2022, I spent the first couple of years expanding my use of materials beyond their intended use.
 While these materials have varied from hair clips to glass mirror pieces, the material I have recently grown particularly interested in further exploring has been fundamental to my creative journey — denim.

-Through my current exploration of denim as a medium for Black portraiture, I am expanding the use of a material with significant historical implications in the United States; while this country isn’t its place of origin, enslaved African people are to credit for the production and resilience of what is arguably now an emblem of American fashion today.
-In response, I am reclaiming denim as a Black person and artist, meticulously cutting, layering, and adhering denim pieces together to depict people, while intentionally incorporating other materials and artistic mediums of cultural significance in my work.
-By doing so, I am reconstructing the narratives of the Black community both literally and figuratively and simultaneously exploring the layers of my identity and existence as an African-American and Panamanian-American woman.
+Through my current exploration of denim as a medium for Black portraiture, I expand the use of a material with historical significance in the United States; while this country isn’t its place of origin, enslaved African people are to credit for the production and popularity of what is arguably an emblem of American fashion today.
+In response, I am reclaiming denim as a Black person and artist, meticulously cutting, layering, and adhering denim pieces together as a means of portraiture, while intentionally incorporating other materials and artistic mediums of cultural significance in my work.
+By doing so, I am reconstructing the narratives of Black people both literally and figuratively, simultaneously exploring the layers of my identity and existence as a Black American and Panamanian American woman.

-As I expand on this assemblage technique to create multidimensional bodies of work, creating art that allows Black people to draw connections from their experiences remains constant.
-While doing so, I seek to broaden my understanding of denim, other materials, and practices that hold cultural and historical significance, like quilt-making, to create work informed by both the past and present.
-In this way, I am engaging in an art-making process that serves as an investigation of the past and present for myself in order to create art that, ultimately, highlights the innovation and multidimensionality of Black people across time.
+As I expand on this assemblage technique, creating art that allows Black people to draw connections from their experiences remains constant.
+While doing so, I aim to broaden my understanding of denim, other materials, and practices that hold cultural and historical significance, such as quilt-making, to create work that is informed by the past and the present.
+In this way, I am engaging in an art-making process that serves as an investigation of history and today, creating art that highlights the timeless innovation and multidimensionality of Black people.